Iteration Layer

 Technical data

 Standard server logs that include IP address, browser type, operating system, and referral URL.
-These are used for security monitoring and are not linked to your account.
+These are used exclusively for security monitoring (detecting brute-force attacks, unauthorized access attempts) and are not linked to your account.
+Server logs are deleted after 90 days.

 Analytics data